 The VCF discusses issues concerning the culture of volunteerism in Victoria, how best to monitor the health and well-being of volunteers, and how to improve volunteer recruitment, retention, capacity and training.

-The Emergency Management Commissioner, Craig Lapsley PSM, chairs the VCF.
+The Emergency Management Commissioner, Andrew Crisp, chairs the VCF.
 Membership, as guided by the Emergency Management Manual Victoria, comprises emergency management volunteers and agency nominees from the following departments and agencies:

 - Ambulance Victoria